Personal Protection Dog Training

 We reserve the right to refuse to train any particular dog or handler.

 This work is highly specialised and takes a lot of time and commitment to get correct.
+Do not try and replicate this training yourself as it can be dangerous.
 Please contact us for an hourly rate.
 Any training undertaken by us away from Hampshire Dog Club will incur additional time/travel expenses.